When Is It Worth It To Build Custom Software?

 Who is the user?

 Does your business (and your software solution) seek to serve an audience of a thousand company compliance managers?
 Or is your user base composed of tens of millions of DIY crafters?
 The first group might be trained to use an off-the-shelf solution with good results, and complain about anything that costs too much.
 The DIY crafters may notice any discontinuities of user experience in your site, and burn it down on Twitter the day after launch.
 If your audience is captive and small, lean toward an off-the-shelf solution.
-If it is diverse, heavily opinionated, and has the option to walk away at any moment, lean toward custom development.
+If it is diverse, heavily opinionated, and has the option to walk away at any moment, lean toward custom design and development.

 How central is the software to your business’ core value?